huggingface/diffusers/docs/source/en/training/lora.md

 <Tip warning={true}>

-This is an experimental and the API may change in the future.
+This is experimental and the API may change in the future.

 </Tip>

-[LoRA (Low-Rank Adaptation of Large Language Models)](https://huggingface.co/papers/2106.09685) is a popular and lightweight training technique that significantly reduces the number of trainable parameters.
-Instead, it works by inserting and training a smaller number of new weights into the model, and only these are trained.
-This makes training with LoRA much faster, memory-efficient, and produces smaller model weights (a few hundred MBs) which are easier to store and share.
+[LoRA (Low-Rank Adaptation of Large Language Models)](https://hf.co/papers/2106.09685) is a popular and lightweight training technique that significantly reduces the number of trainable parameters.
+It works by inserting a smaller number of new weights into the model and only these are trained.
+This makes training with LoRA much faster, memory-efficient, and produces smaller model weights (a few hundred MBs), which are easier to store and share.
 LoRA can also be combined with other training techniques like DreamBooth to speedup training.

 <Tip>